Home | Bibliography | Site Search | Site Map

 Scientific theories and Reality itself

-The description of the perception of a rain-shower in two dimensions shows that scientific theories are and ever will be only theories, (1) not only because they are a selection of the conceived facts plus human imagination (i.e. a selection of data organized or arranged -- i.e. conceived, as there is no perception independent of any and all conceptions -- into maps, models, or pictures), but (2) because theories are not about reality in itself (if there is such a thing), but only about a reality perceptible to our senses.
+The description of the perception of a rain-shower in two dimensions shows that scientific theories are and ever will be only theories, not only (1) because they are a selection of the conceived facts plus imagination (i.e. a selection of data organized or arranged -- i.e. conceived, as there is no perception independent of any and all conceptions -- into maps, models, or pictures), but also (2) because theories are not about reality in itself (if there is such a thing as absolute reality), but only about a reality perceptible to (and relative to) our senses.

 It was modesty invented the word 'philosophy', and that should not be lost sight of, even in, or even especially in, what Isaac Newton called natural philosophy.